Munns729/Axiom_LCE/README.md

 # Axiom - The "IDE for Transactions"

 **Axiom** is an Assurance & Origination Platform designed for Transactional Leaders.
-It acts as a "SaaS Linter" for legal contracts, decoupling Business Intent (Outcomes) from Legal Syntax (Text).
+It functions as a true **Integrated Development Environment (IDE) for legal contracts**, decoupling Business Intent (Outcomes) from Legal Syntax (Text).

 > **Core Philosophy**: "Test-Driven Development (TDD) for Legal Contracts."